 The following is a write-up I did for a conference on musical leadership in churches.
 They asked me to contribute by answering the question: “Why might we want to include a shamanic element to service through musical performance?”

 First, we need to define what we mean by the word “shamanic.”
-First, I recommend taking it out of the context of a shaman’s behavior, which can suffer from preconceived notions and misunderstandings that can get in the way of exploring the underlying principles useful to anyone, and in particular artists and musicians.
-Shamanism is not about rattling, or drumming, or using feathers and sage to clear energy, just like being a musician is not about playing a particular instrument and keeping time per se.
-Playing an instrument, keeping time, are things a musician might do, but they do not define musicianship, just as any particular behavior does not define shamanistic practice, and in fact shamanistic practice can be done without any specific overt action.
+I recommend taking it out of the context of a shaman’s behavior, which we can have stereotypical ideas about that get in the way of exploring the underlying principles.
+Shamanism is not about rattling, or drumming, or using feathers and sage to clear energy; just like being a musician is not about playing a particular instrument and keeping time per se.

 A shamanic practitioner is someone who has learned how to put aside any personal agenda or control, a practice called “getting out of the way,” in order to become a vessel for the expression of Spirit.
 In getting out of the way, the practitioner aligns with the components of the moment– physical and non-physical– in a sacred container, guided by Spirit and with an intention for the work.
 The shamanic practitioner sources what happens in the moment from the moment itself, and works through the sacred container created by prayer and intention.
 The sacred container, also aptly called a containment system, serves as a filter, reinforcing the intention of the prayer and keeping out anything that would interfere with the intention of the prayer.